Robotic Surgery Can Lead to Many Complications When Treating GYN Conditions

 What Is Robotic Surgery?

 Robotic surgery is performed with the surgeon sitting at a control station, controlling robotic “arms” that have been inserted into the patient’s abdomen at the beginning of the surgery.
 Under direction from the surgeon, the robotic arms can cut blood vessels, burn tissue, and move organs.
 Robot-assisted surgery generally requires four to five skin incisions, through which robotic arms can be placed into the patient’s abdomen.
-These incisions are eight to 12 mm each and are placed above and below the belly button in an arc.
+These incisions are 8 to 12 mm each and are placed in an arc above and below the belly button.

 Despite the increased costs and the lack of benefit to the patient over other laparoscopic techniques, the number of robotic surgeries being performed has increased, mainly due to:

 - Aggressive direct-to-consumer marketing by Intuitive Surgical, the company that manufactures the robot; and

 - Aggressive marketing to doctors and hospitals to convince them to adopt the technology, in order to attract more business